emilyst/home/README.md

 Finally, [.gitignore.home](.gitignore.home) is configured to exclude everything by containing a single wildcard.

-The reason for all this conditional inclusion rigamarole is for the same reason I use a custom Git directory—so that no naive tooling goes recursing up the directory tree looking for items to ignore and uses that file by mistake.
+The reason for all this conditional inclusion rigmarole is for the same reason I use a custom Git directory—so that no naive tooling goes recursing up the directory tree looking for items to ignore and uses that file by mistake.